-We are based in the UK, me and my daughter both breed and show our dogs.
+We are based in the UK, my daughter and I both breed and show our dogs.
 Between us we are the proud owners of 3 Beautiful Northern Inuit Dogs, 2 which we have had from puppies and 1 who came to us at 2 yrs old (Luna), and we have 3 beautiful Timber Wolflike dogs, Drogo, Lola and Lilith, and a Tamaskan Girlie Sequoia.

 Each of our dogs live in the house, they are part of our family.
 Our puppies are house-reared, we do not use kennels.
 Our dogs are all fully health tested with hip & elbow scores, DM tested and OSD3 tested.
 Our dogs are also EMBARK dna tested.